tpximpact/mhclg-oruk/README.md

 This is a modern Next.js 16 application built with:

-- **Framework**: Next.js 16.1 with App Router and Server Components
+- **Framework**: Next.js 16.1.6 with App Router and Server Components
-- **Runtime**: React 19.2 with enhanced server-side rendering
+- **Runtime**: React 19.2.4 with enhanced server-side rendering
 - **Language**: TypeScript 5.9 with strict type checking and enhanced compiler options
 - **Styling**: CSS Modules for component-scoped styles
 - **Database**: MongoDB 7.0 for service feed tracking and dashboard data
-- **Schema Validation**: Zod 4.3 for runtime type safety and data validation
+- **Schema Validation**: Zod 4.3.6 for runtime type safety and data validation
-- **Testing**: Jest 30 for unit tests, Playwright 1.57 for end-to-end testing with accessibility checks
+- **Testing**: Jest 30 for unit tests, Playwright 1.58 for end-to-end testing with accessibility checks
 - **Deployment**: Vercel with continuous deployment and analytics
 - **Code Quality**: ESLint 9, Prettier 3.8, Husky for Git hooks, and lint-staged for pre-commit checks
 - **Integrations**: GitHub API via Octokit for issue tracking and workflow automation

+> **📖 Full Technical Documentation**: For comprehensive architecture details, development guides, and implementation documentation, visit the [project wiki](https://github.com/tpximpact/mhclg-oruk/wiki).

 ### Architecture Components